bkacjios/lua-mumble/README.md

 -- Disconnect from a mumble server mumble.client:disconnect()

--- Transmit a plugin data packet
--- Accepts varargs of mumble.user objects and user session numbers, starting at the 4th argument mumble.client:sendPluginData(String dataID, String plugindata, [mumble.user, Number session] ...)

--- The 4th argument can also be a table of users or session numbers (This disables the vararg functionality) mumble.client:sendPluginData(String dataID, String plugindata, Table {mumble.user, Number session, ...})
+-- Transmit a plugin data packet to a table of users mumble.client:sendPluginData(String dataID, String plugindata, Table {mumble.user, ...})

 -- Transmit a raw, encoded, opus packet
 -- Set speaking to false at the end of a stream